Source: Wikipedia

 As decomposers/in composting

-When the larvae have completed their larval development through six instars,[31] they enter a stage called the "prepupa" wherein they cease to eat, and they tend to migrate toward cool, dark, and dry substrates to pupate.[32]
+When the larvae have completed their larval development through six instars,[31] they enter a stage called the "prepupa" wherein they cease to eat, and tend to migrate toward cool, dark, and dry substrates to pupate.[32]
 This prepupal migration instinct is used by grub composting bins to self-harvest the mature larvae.
 These containers have ramps or holes on the sides to allow the prepupae to climb out of the composter and drop into a collection area.

 - They are not a pest to humans.
-Unlike houseflies, adult black soldier flies have greatly reduced sponging mouthparts, so can only consume liquids such as flower nectar or not eat at all.
-They do not regurgitate food along with digestive enzymes as do houseflies, thus do not spread diseases.[34]
+Unlike houseflies, adult black soldier flies have greatly reduced [Labellum|sponging mouthparts], meaning they can only consume liquids such as flower nectar, although they typically do not eat at all.
+Unlike houseflies, which regurgitate food along with digestive enzymes, adult black soldier flies therefore do not spread pathogens or diseases.[34]

 - They are not attracted to human habitation or foods.[33]
-As a detritivore and coprovore, the egg-bearing females are attracted to rotting food or manure.
+As a detritivore and coprovore, the egg-bearing females are only attracted to rotting food or manure.

 - Black soldier flies do not fly around as much as houseflies.
 They have less expendable energy due to their limited ability to consume food as adults.
 They are very easy to catch and relocate when they get inside a house, as they do not avoid being picked up, they are sanitary, and they neither bite nor sting.
 Their only defense seems to be hiding.
-When using a wet grub bin that collects or kills all the pupae, the black soldier fly population is easy to reduce by killing the pupae/prepupae in the collection container, before they become flies.
+When using a wet grub bin that collects or kills all the pupae, the black soldier fly population is easy to reduce by killing the pupae/prepupae in the collection container, before they become adult flies.
 They may be killed by freezing, drying, manually feeding to domestic animals, putting the collection container in a chicken coop for automatic feeding, or feeding to wild birds with a mouse/pest-proof feeder.[35]

-Aside from the protein production, fly larvae also produce another valuable resource called frass.
+Aside from protein production, fly larvae also produce frass.
 Fly larval frass is a granulated and odorless residue that can be used as organic fertilizer directly[38] or through conversion by earthworms.[39]

 As feed

-[edit]Black soldier fly larvae are used as feed.
-The harvested pupae and prepupae are eaten by poultry, fish, pigs, lizards, turtles, and even dogs.[41][42]
-The insect is one of the few insect species approved to be used as feed in aquaculture in the EU.[43]
+[edit]Black soldier fly larvae are used as feed for pets and livestock animals.
+The harvested pupae and prepupae are eaten by poultry, fish, pigs, lizards, turtles, and even dogs.[40][41]
+The insect is one of the few insect species approved to be used as feed in aquaculture in the EU.[42]

 At the pupal stage, black soldier flies are at their nutritional peak.[15][citation needed] They can be stored at room temperature for several weeks, and their longest shelf life is achieved at 10 to 16 °C (50 to 60 °F).[43]